 A similar service, called Seniors Seeking Cannabis, has popped up in the region.
 In addition to delivery, the Sacramento-based company offers educational workshops and in-home visits to discuss a customer’s needs and demo cannabis products.
 Its Facebook page is filled with posts touting the benefits cannabis can have for insomnia and chronic pain, among other ailments.

 It’s not just retailers changing their approach to meet the needs of the older community.
 As popularity grows, so does the need for senior living facilities to adopt formal policies around possession and use.

 Since medical marijuana was legalized in California in 1996, some senior living facilities have already adopted rules for storing and dispensing years ago, Read says.
 But expanding those policies for recreational use can be complicated.
 They must balance the needs and comfort of the community with requests to use onsite.
 In many cases, Read notes, those requests are coming from family exploring options for an aging relative.

 “The children of these senior communities residents ask, ‘Can my mom use this vape pen that helps her sleep at night?
 Will you store the capsules that help him relax with this pain in this foot?’”
 Read says.
 “Now that it’s legal in California, these communities are realizing we have this policy of no smoking inside, but how do we legally tell these people you can no longer have these medications?
 It’s tough from a policy perspective and from a marketing standpoint.”

-Further complicating matters is the fact that facilities receiving federal funding are prohibited from allowing use of marijuana, which remains illegal on the federal level, on
+Further complicating matters is the fact that facilities receiving federal funding are prohibited from allowing use of marijuana, which remains illegal on the federal level, on the premises.

 Sally Michael, president of the California Assisted Living Association, says the group has been providing educational sessions on the topic “in response to interest from members.”
 Another session “examining state and federal laws, regulatory requirements and clinical issues” is set for an industry conference and trade show in June.